 The Distinguished Leaders Program is a highly attractive option for students who demonstrate outstanding leadership potential and a keen interest in maximizing their leadership skills to improve the North Central College community in return for year-to-year financial aid incentives.
+Students will receive a $1,000 scholarship the first year, a $1,500 scholarship the second year and a $2,000 scholarship the third year.
+Scholarship renewal is pending completion of all requirements outlined below.

 - Declare and progress toward completion of an LEV concentration and/or LEV academic minor while maintaining high standards of academic achievement;